-The Contract Plans Bureau lets to contract all highway projects in Montana's diverse and complex highway construction program.
+The Construction Contracting Bureau lets to contract all highway projects in Montana's diverse and complex highway construction program.
 The bureau completes and produces final engineering documents, plans, specifications, and estimates; advertises, amends, lets to contract, and recommends award of contracts; and completes the award process for a multitude of civil engineering and highway construction projects for the Department.
 The bureau also maintains and distributes standard drawings, plan holders lists, standard road and bridge specifications, and posts to website.
 The bureau is also responsible for revising, maintaining, and updating the Contract Management System (CMS) and other automated systems associated with the contract letting process.

 Construction Administration Services Bureau